SolePera/solepera.github.io/README.md

-# piretship.github.io
+# solepera.github.io

-PIReT Web Site.
+Academic Web Site for Dr Sole Pera.
 This is a Jekyll site.

 We use the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) Jekyll theme.